How To Use The Sync Teaching Method In Your Classroom

-Terry Heick’s article on ‘second screen learning’ (The Sync Teaching Method) addresses this question head on.
+Terry Heick’s article on ‘second screen learning’ (What Is The Sync Teaching Method?) addresses this question head-on.
 He provides a framework for understanding how a 1:1 (or 1:few) environment can best be leveraged.
 How can today’s potentially ubiquitous technology support the variety of interactions between students and content in a classroom?
 What should we think about when we think about the sorts of interaction between the teacher’s device and the students’ that may best support and extend a classroom’s effectiveness?

 The difference between 1:1 and second screen learning ‘is a matter of syncing.’
 Synced learning requires two potentially opposing technologies: one, the ability to engage the same core material, and two, the ability to engage the material independently.
 “In second screen learning classrooms, the teachers and students are ‘sync’d’ content-wise with one another, while still having the tools, strategies, freedom, and space to clarify, extend, create, or connect the learning.”

 This notion of a class that moves fluidly from a focus on a single theme to individual or small group activities, and back again, is not new.
 The teacher guides the class as a ‘conductor’ while unleashing each student to delve into topics on their own as well, harnessing each individual’s curiosity and aptitude.
 And this occurs routinely with or without digital media.